KelvCodes/AI-Powered-Finance-Coach/README.md

-# 💰 AI-Powered Finance Coach
+z# 💰 AI-Powered Finance Coach

 A **smart, AI-driven finance tracker** built with **React** and **TensorFlow.js** to help you **analyze expenses, track spending, and manage your budget** effortlessly! 📊💵